adrianhopebailie/tutorials/streaming-payments.md

 ## Payment tool

-The following is mainly a mix between the `pay.js` and `proxy.js` scripts from the Letter Shop tutorial, that can pay for content in reaction to an `X-Pay` header, and then stream that content to the console as it comes in.
+The following is mainly a mix between the `pay.js` and `proxy.js` scripts from the Letter Shop tutorial, that can pay for content in reaction to an `Pay` header, and then stream that content to the console as it comes in.
 Save it as `tool.js`:
 ```js
 const IlpPacket = require('ilp-packet')